yureek/S-HealthStack.github.io/index.md

 - Manage team members and participants
 - Analyze participant data

+> As of this writing, Chrome is the only browser supported for accessing the web portal.

 ## Recommended Workflow
 1. Set up your environment.
 2. Set up a study.
-3. Create a survey to track your study.
+3. Create a survey to collect user symptom data.
 4. Create an app to collect wearable device data.
 5. Onboard participants.
 6. Run your study.